grantmacken/glider/docs/xqerl-database.md

 #  xqerl database

+The xqerl database volume contains hierarchical collections of
-Source structured markup data like XML and JSON can be parsed and stored in the xqerl database as XDM items as defined in the [XQuery and XPath Data Model](https://www.w3.org/TR/xpath-datamodel-31).
+1. XDM items as defined in the [XQuery and XPath Data Model](https://www.w3.org/TR/xpath-datamodel-31).
-It is worth noting that the xqerl database can store any XDM item type.
+2. link items pointing to a container file location

+Invoking the Make target `make` will parse and load structured markup data sources from the`src/data` directory into the xqerl database as XDM items.

+## Building From Data Sources

+Structured markup data sources are parsed and loaded into the xqerl database as [XDM](https://www.w3.org/TR/xpath-datamodel-31) items
 These XDM database items include document-nodes, maps, arrays, and even functions.
- - If the data source is not marked up then this data can be stored as unparsed text.
- - If the data source is binary then a link item pointing to the file location can be stored in the database.

- It is worth reiterating that, structured markup data sources are parsed and loaded into the xqerl database as [XDM](https://www.w3.org/TR/xpath-datamodel-31) items.

  - a XML text when parsed is stored as an `instance of document-node()`
  - JSON object when parsed stored as an `instance of map(*)`
  - JSON array when parsed stored as an `instance of array(*)`
  - CSV text when parsed stored as an `instance of array(*)`
  - XQuery main module function:  when compiled stored as an `instance of function(*)`

-The URI of XDM items stored in the db can be retrieved by the XQuery function`fn:uri-collection()`

 When items are stored as XDM items into the xqerl database the query power of XQuery 3.1 is amplified.
 XQuery was originally designed to work with structured data in the context of a XML database.
 With XQuery 3.1 the xPath